Sony camcorders: Sony HDR-GW

 The Sony HDR-GW55 was introduced in 2012 and is designed to be held vertically.
 It is marketed as a waterproof, dustproof and shockresistant Full HD camcorder.
 It can withstand up to a depth of 5m and accidental drops from 1.5m of height.
 It comes with a 10 × optical zoom lens.
 It has a GPS function for geolocating photos and videos.

 Its successor, the HDR-GW66, was released in 2013.
 It has improved waterproof capabilities.
 It can withstand up to a depth of 10 meters and temperatures as cold as −10 °C. It uses a larger battery which increases recording time considerably.
 A front button was added for improved usability.

+Sony PMW-EX1

+The Sony PMW-EX1 is a high definition camcorder which cost $7,790 MSRP.
+The Sony EX1 is popular among independent filmmakers due to the 1/2" TrueHD sensors, better depth of field control, and better low light capabilities.
+Other comparable class cameras use 1/3" sensors and pixel shifting or other schemes to simulate resolution.

+The PMW-EX1 utilizes Sony's three 1/2-inch type "Exmor" CMOS sensors, each with an effective pixel count of 1920 x 1080.
+Coupled with signal processing LSI, the PMW-EX1 produces images in 1080p (30 and 24 frame/s), 720p (up to 60 frame/s) and 1080i (up to 60 frame/s) HD.

+The Sony EX1 records internally to SxS (S by S) cards and does not internally record to tape (an external tape device would be required).
+The SxS-1 card was introduced in December 2009 as a more affordable option with a shorter operational life than SxS Pro cards.

+Development of the ExpressCard adapters such as MxR, MxM and KxT have allowed for the use of selected consumer-level SDHC cards at standard frame rates and 720p rates up to 42 frame/s.

+For 4:2:2 color, an external recording device would be required to be used utilizing the EX1's HD-SDI out.

+External recording storage devices include: PHU-60K 60GB portable XDcam Ex Storage approx 200 mins recording time.

+Sony SxS card management strategies for video and film production.

 High-definition 3D models

 Sony HDR-TD10

 The TD10 is Sony's first 3D AVCHD camcorder.
 It records on an internal 64 GB hard drive or onto Sony Memory Stick Pro memory cards, or onto SDHC cards.
 Released in 2011, it can record a maximum of 28 Mbit/s in 3D or 2D.
-Its two sensors are 1/4" (4.5 mm) and each has gross 4200K pixels, can produce a maximum 5.3-megapixel image in 16:9 (3072x1728).
+Its two sensors are ¼" (4.5 mm) and each has gross 4200K pixels, can produce a maximum 5.3-megapixel image in 16:9 (3072×1728).